MaksimZinovev/aipmv/README.md

 This extension contributes the following settings:

-* `promptEditor.enable`: Enable/disable this extension.
+- `promptEditor.enable`: Enable/disable this extension.
-* `promptEditor.showRawPrompts`: Show raw prompts in the search results.
+- `promptEditor.showRawPrompts`: Show raw prompts in the search results.

+## Roadmap

+- [x] Search prompt by path
+- [ ] Search and insert prompt from external file
+- [ ] Search prompt by type
+- [ ] Search and filter by tags
+- [ ] Trigger and insert prompt inline in editor
+- [ ] Build prompt using multiple blocks

 ## Known Issues